ZanshinShadow/tolis-showcase/SECURITY.md

 ## Reporting a Vulnerability

+⚠️ **DISCLAIMER**: This is a professional showcase project.
+Security reporting is for demonstration purposes only.
+See [DISCLAIMER.md](DISCLAIMER.md) for full legal terms.

 If you discover a security vulnerability, please follow these steps:

 ### 1. Do NOT create a public GitHub issue